-I am an associate professor and chair of the Department of Communication and Media Studies at Saint Joseph’s University in Philadelphia.
+I am an associate professor and chair of the Department of Communication, Film and Journalism at Saint Joseph’s University in Philadelphia.

 My current project focuses on soccer fanzines in the UK in the 1980s and 90s.
 Before there were football fan-produced blogs, websites and podcasts, there were fanzines – hundreds of them across the UK – connected to football teams large and small.
 They came to life in the 1980s and 1990s as football seemed to be dying, beset by incidents of violence, decreasing attendance and bad press.